cisagov/ScubaGear/baselines/defender.md

 #### MS.DEFENDER.6.1v1 instructions:

-To enable auditing via the Microsoft 365 Compliance admin center:
+To enable auditing via the Microsoft Purview compliance portal:

-1. Sign in to the **Microsoft 365 compliance admin center**.
+1. Sign in to the **Microsoft Purview compliance portal**.

 2. Under **Solutions**, select **Audit**.